 The IoT is not a new separate internet, it is part of the same internet we use every day, for everything.
 The IoT is essentially the internet where eventually the majority of users will be “things” rather than people.
 If something isn’t done now to curb the deployment of devices with substandard security then we are heading towards an IoT littered with poorly secured devices, threatening not only the IoT market but also established internet services.

-To download the thought leadership paper, you can access the document by completing the form below*:
+To download the thought leadership paper just click the link below:

 If you like what you’ve read above, we ask that you complete our short survey (link below) – your insights are valuable!